 Linker 4-Drug Regimen

 The referenced study evaluating linker 4-drug regimen included both AYA and adult patients.
-For a summary of this study, refer to the previous section (see Initial Treatment in AYA Patients with Ph-Negative ALL).
+For a summary of this study, refer to the previous section (see Initial Treatment of AYAs with Ph-negative ALL).

 MRC UKALL XII/ECOG E2993